 It wasn't on street-level, it was just off the sidewalk and down some hazardous steps into a narrow pit that also housed three other shops - as far as I know, the only place in Van where such a thing exists - and second from the end before you popped back up the opposing staircase.
 Of the two, I preferred that other-end-staircase, but I can't say why.

 Creak open the door and shit, this place is small.
-Triangular too.
-9 out of 10 times heading in and to your immediate left on the sofa behind the till was Keith Parry, owner-proprietor, music-lover of any genre and all-around swell fellow (as well as member of Superconducter among others), with a How-dy! and we were like, "Uh - hey."
-And hit the racks.
-We weren't used to benevolent (or non-paranoid, or anxiety-free) music-shop owners, but time went on and we eventually got on famously.
+Sort of triangular too.
+Nine out of ten times heading in and to your immediate left on the sofa behind the till was Keith Parry, owner-proprietor, music-lover of any genre and all-around swell fellow (as well as member of Superconducter, among others), with a How-dy! and we were like, "Uh - hey.", and hit the racks.
+We weren't used to benevolent - or non-paranoid, or anxiety-free - music-shop owners, but time went on and we eventually got on famously.

 Yeeeeeah.
-Next moment I looked up and the fucker was at the counter buying the thing.
+Next moment I looked up and the fucker was at the register buying the thing.

-Carl (The New Pornographers) Newman behind the cash register when Keith was out, staring down potential consumers just daring them to buy anything that didn't meet his approval.
-Small surprises like candy added to your purchase or doodled artwork on the store bags and yes I actually still have my plastic record bag with a big Scratch logo on one side and a life-size multi-colored open vadge adorning the back.
+Carl (The New Pornographers) Newman behind the cash machine when Keith was out, malevolently staring down potential customers through a ton of red hair just daring them to buy anything that didn't meet his approval.
+Small surprises, like candy added to your purchase or doodled artwork on the other side of the printed plastic store bags.
+I actually still have my record bag with a big Scratch logo on one side and a life-size, multi-colored va-jay-jay adorning the back.

 Mr. Parry giving me an original 11x17 gig flyer for the Dead Kennedys/D.O.A./Toxic Reasons show at the Commodore Ballroom from 1982 after he saw me eyeing it with insane lust.